 What is seasonal affective disorder?

-Seasonal affective disorder (SAD) is a condition that causes a person to experience a dramatic mood swing during the changing of the seasons.
-Okay, so you get sad when summer's over — it happens to everyone right?
+Seasonal affective disorder is a condition that causes a person to experience a dramatic mood swing during the changing of the seasons.
+Okay, so you get sad when summer's over, but it happens to everyone, right?
 If SAD sounds made-up to you and you're asking yourself, "Is seasonal affective disorder real?" the answer is yes.
-While the CDC does not consider SAD its own condition — rather, it's a type of depression — there are still troubling symptoms you need to be on the lookout for.
+While the CDC does not consider SAD its own condition but rather a type of depression, there are still troubling symptoms you need to be on the lookout for.

 While SAD most commonly occurs during the fall and winter, it's possible for it to happen during the summer.
 This type of SAD manifests itself in different ways than typical SAD.

 For winter patterns of SAD: